alyssapradhan/bacterial_abm/README.md

-## AUTHORS ##
+# A modified agent-based model of recombination and prosocial behavior in bacteria #
-Cassandra Areff, Yumi Briones, Alyssa Pradhan, Danielle Share
+_By Cassandra Areff, Yumi Briones, Alyssa Pradhan, and Danielle Share_

 ## GOAL ##
 We aim to replicate the agent-based model of prosocial behavior and recombination in bacteria by Lee et al. (2023) using Python packages.
 We will run a minimal subset of parameter combinations and